 Content ModerationConsumer FacingVerified

-EA runs a kernel-level anti-cheat system called EA Javelin Anticheat that uses machine learning to detect players who are cheating in online matches.
-Since launching in 2022, it has blocked over 33 million cheat attempts across more than 2.2 billion PC gaming sessions.
+EA uses a kernel-level anti-cheat system called EA Javelin Anticheat, which applies machine learning to detect players cheating in online matches on PC.
+Since launching in September 2022 with FIFA 23 and rebranding in April 2025, it has blocked over 33 million cheat attempts across more than 2.2 billion PC gaming sessions across 14 EA titles.

 Details